Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 2. Recompile the function (instantaneous).
 3. Carry on.

 For an example of this workflow in action, check out Common Lisp and Emacs being used as an environment for [live musical performance](https://www.youtube.com/watch?v=EkYUU0UoB_0).
 You can hear about a Lisp program being debugged remotely while running in [deep space](https://corecursive.com/lisp-in-space-with-ron-garret/).
-Livecoding (or hot reloading, or whatever you like to call it) is also available in other languages, like Erlang.
+Livecoding (or hot reloading, or whatever you like to call it) is also available in other languages, like Smalltalk and Erlang.

 ### A rough sketch of Sketch
 Before jumping into Boids, let's take a brief look at [Sketch](https://github.com/vydd/sketch), our Common Lisp graphics framework of choice.
 If you've ever used Processing or p5js, then the code should look familiar, but today we're more concerned with the big ideas than with understanding the minutiae of the code.